zaaraa-z/fun-projects/README.md

 3- Video Player: a practice to customize "video" tag in html file without using "controls" attribute.

 4- Currency Converter: a UI to convert currencies by fetching data.

+5-List: a practice to create a list of persons with their wealth using fetch API, and then sorting them, adding to the list, calculating the total wealth, etc.

 ## Contact